-- Submit a one-time \$25 non-refundable application fee. - The Office of Admissions or Office of the Registrar at the home or previous college must submit a transient agreement each term stating the student's academic standing and the course(s) the student is approved to take at WGTC. - Submit proof of completed English/math courses or program-ready test scores.
+- Submit an Application for Admission to Wiregrass Georgia Technical College. - Submit a one-time \$25 non-refundable application fee. - The Office of Admissions or Office of the Registrar at the home or previous college must submit a transient agreement each term stating the student's academic standing and the course(s) the student is approved to take at WGTC.